Experiment design for impulse response identification with signal matrix models: Introduction

-Recent works have also considered FIR input design from an information theoretic perspective \citep{Fujimoto_Auto_2018,MuChen_Auto_2018} using the regularized least-squares approach as the estimator, and the novelty consisted of showing the influence of probabilistic priors.
-In this paper, the implicit SMM estimator is used, and thus the formulation changes markedly.
-Novel aspects include the fact that the optimal input depends on the true system (this is typical in experiment design problems but uncommon for FIR estimation unless regularization is used) and the challenge of adding the MLE constraint.
+Recent works have considered input design for finite impulse response (FIR) models from an information theoretic perspective \citep{Fujimoto_Auto_2018,MuChen_Auto_2018} using the regularized least-squares approach as the estimator.
+In this paper, finiteness of the impulse response is not assumed, and for this the use of the implicit SMM estimator is instrumental.
+Novel aspects also include the fact that the optimal input depends on the true system (this is typical in experiment design problems but uncommon for FIR estimation unless regularization is used) and the challenge of adding the MLE constraint.
 The problem is solved in the time-domain, i.e. the input trajectory is directly optimized over, and thus amplitude constraints, in addition to energy or power constraints, can be easily considered.
-Numerical results confirm the benefit of using the optimal inputs when comparing the estimates' accuracy with standard inputs usually used for FIR identification.
+Numerical results confirm the benefit of using the optimal inputs when comparing the estimates' accuracy with input signals commonly used.
 Robustness properties of the algorithm, together with the effect of the noise on the quality of the data-fit, are also investigated by Monte Carlo simulation.